We Did It!

 And please come back in November, 2020!

-CASA of Santa Cruz is seeing more children under the age of three years entering the foster care system.
-This is where CASA comes in: We recruit, screen, train, and supervise Volunteer Advocates to work one-on-one with children and their families to support reunification or permanent placement into a safe and healthy home.
+CASA recruits, screens, trains, and supervises Volunteer Advocates to work one-on-one with children and their families to support reunification or permanent placement into a safe and healthy home.
 Advocates get to know their child’s situation and needs, help caregivers access resources to meet those needs, and advocate for the child’s best interests in Court, community, and school settings.

 They build strong relationships with the family and work with a CASA Advocate Supervisor to create an Advocacy Plan for their child.
 They provide regular reports to the Court which the Judge relies upon to inform life-changing decisions for children in foster care.